-a man in his inheritance (ULT)
+a man in his inheritance (ULT) all...on their own property (UST)

 The abstract noun inheritance refers to the land that was passed down through the generations in each Israelite family.
 The Levites did not have territory of their own, but they had some towns and surrounding pasturelands as their property.
 Alternate translation: "each family on its own ancestral land" (See: Abstract Nouns)